IndomieGorengSatu/Mie/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## Why are pirates called pirates?
+Because they arrr!